Rhyan Grant: Sydney FC

 On Saturday, 10 November 2018 Grant went on to play his 150th appearance in the A-League against Newcastle Jets.
 One month later on 21 December 2018, he became the first player in Sydney FC history to reach ten years as player at the club.
 The occasion was marked two days later when he played against Perth Glory, the same team he played in his league debut ten years earlier.
 He became only the third player to achieve this in A-League history, after Leigh Broxham at Melbourne Victory and Andrew Durante at Wellington Phoenix.
 Grant's early season form was rewarded with a call-up to the national team for the 2019 AFC Asian Cup in January.
 This resulted in him missing seven games for the Sky Blues during a busy January period for the club before returning for the Round 17 match against Melbourne City.
 Grant started in all remaining league games and by season's end found himself again selected in the PFA A-League Team of the Season.
 A minor hamstring concern in the final round of the season against Newcastle Jets could not stop the 28-year-old from participating in the A-League final series, starting in the home semi-final against arch rivals, Melbourne Victory.
 With Sydney leading the game 5–0, Grant was substituted off in the 71st minute to save him for the Grand Final.
 The following weekend, Grant played in the Grand Final decider against Perth Glory at Optus Stadium.
 Throughout the game, Grant had a growing duel with former Socceroo, Jason Davidson which eventually lead to Grant receiving a yellow card in the 88th minute.
 Prior to and after this, the crowd of close to 60,000 had rung out a chorus of boos every time Grant had touched the ball.
 The effect of the constant taunting resulted in Grant putting his hand up to take a penalty in the shootout when the match ended nil-all after extra time.
 He was the third Sydney player to convert his penalty on the way to the club winning the shoot-out 4–1.

 He scored the winning goal in the 2020 A-League Grand Final, off the chest from inside the six-yard box, in the 100th minute, winning his third Championship as well as his third Premiership as Sydney FC finished top of the table that season also.
 He won the Joe Marston Medal as man of the match.

+In the Round 22 fixture of the 2022-23 A-League Men season, Grant would become the first Sydney FC player to reach 300 games for the club in all competitions.

+With the departure of Luke Brattan to Macarthur FC, Grant was announced as the new Captain of the Sydney FC team ahead of the 2024-25 A-League Men.